 #7 Don’t hike at night

 Night hiking, as well as hiking early or late, is not recommended in bear territory.
 It can be very risky because bears are most active after dark – around dawn and dusk – and being on the trail at that time increases your chances of encountering bears.
 Unfortunately, you’re less likely to see a bear until it’s too late.
 Hence, make a lot of noise to alert bears of your presence.
 Running on trails at night is even more dangerous than night hiking.
 It increases your chances of surprising a bear as 1) you cover distances faster than expected by wildlife, and 2) you tend to be quieter when running.
 So, avoid running in bear country if possible.
-If not, carry a bear spray, make a lot of noise, and run during the heat of the day.
+If not, carry bear spray, make a lot of noise, and run during the heat of the day.

 #8 Don’t ever step between a mother bear and her cubs

 Physical distancing is the norm in many countries these days (because of the novel coronavirus).
 However, this is also the cardinal rule in bear country.
 And this is how it has always been.
 Remember that cubs can be deadly and if you see one, never approach it (even if it might seem abandoned).
 It is highly likely that the mother bear is nearby and female bears are protective of their cubs as they fiercely defend their young.
-Bears are like human – each bear has a distinct personality so they can be very unpredictable.
+Bears are like humans – each bear has a distinct personality so they can be very unpredictable.
 However, if you come across a bear suddenly and unexpectedly, and it attacks you, it’s likely that the bear only wants to defend itself and/or its cubs.
 A female bear guarding her young probably isn’t hunting you, i.e. her attack is defensive.

 #9 Avoid getting too close to a bear